HelgeKeck/vcore-idex/doc/vaoc.md

 # Z-Offset Probe configuration
 This is optional but recommended.
 VAOC enables the z-offset probe feature if it detects the configured `zoffsetprobe` object.

+The Z-Offset probe works exactly like a Super Pinda does, with all sanity checks, safety features and g-code commands like `Z_OFFSET_PROBE`, `Z_OFFSET_QUERY_PROBE` and `Z_OFFSET_PROBE_ACCURACY` .
+It is the same code base with just a few changes.

 ```ini
 [zoffsetprobe]
 pin: ^!PE7                      # probe trigger pin